vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/README.md

 |  Memory           | 16 GB (22 GB with ELK) |
 |  Disk Size        | 200 GB or more |

-Note: If the Apple Laptop is with M1, Minikube setup has some additonal considerations, for more details follow [this page](./MAC-Apple-Silicon-README.md)
+Note: If the Apple Laptop is with M1, Make sure you have installed Docker Desktop.
+Minikube should use docker driver.

 ### Prerequisites